Renault 4

+It was also the first time Renault had used a front-wheel drive layout in a family car, the first in a string of Renault's and other carmakers' front-wheel drives that all still used longitudinal engine placement, including Renault's models R5, R6, and R16; joining Citroën's 2CV (the Renault 4's prime competition), and Citroën Ami and DS, as well as models from Audi and Saab, before most, including Renault, switched to transverse engines, like on the 1959 Mini.
+A bare-bones, entry-level Renault 3, or R3 was also offered in 1961/1962.

-The car was launched at a time when several decades of economic stagnation were giving way to growing prosperity and surging car ownership in France.
-The first million cars were produced by 1 February 1966, less than four and a half years after launch; eventually over eight million were built, making the Renault 4 a commercial success because of the timing of its introduction and the merits of its design.
+The car was launched when decades of economic stagnation gave way to growing prosperity in France, and surging car ownership.
+The first million cars were produced by 1 February 1966, less than four and a half years after launch.
+Eventually over eight million were built, in twenty factories on four continents.
+The Renault 4 was a commercial success because of the timing of its introduction, and the merits of its value for money design.
 In early 2020, the 33-year production run of the Renault 4 was counted as the seventeenth most long-lived single generation car in history.

+Additionally, the R4 provided a lot of (initial) internals and mechanical components to the later, more fashionable, and also very successful Renault 5.